arnavgautam/TreeHacks2015/Demos/Demo-MobileServices/Demo.md

 	_Run in Simulator_

 12. The Simulator will launch and start the application.
-When prompted, login using your AD credentials.
+When prompted, log_in using your AD credentials.

 	![Login with AD](Images/login-with-ad.png?raw=true)